What is a Double Exposure / Multiple Exposure in Film Photography and How Do You Create One?

 This is probably one of my most frequently asked questions.
 If you follow my work, you know I’m obsessed with double exposures and multiple exposures.
 At this point, I won’t even buy a camera if it doesn’t have the capability to create them!
 But what exactly is a “double exposure” or “multiple exposure”?
+And why would you want to make one?

 Well, it’s actually much more simple than you’d think.
 It’s essentially just an image over top of an image.
-For example, a “double exposure” is just one image with another image taken over top of it.
+For example, a “double exposure” is just one image with a second image taken over top of it.
 In film photography, it means the shutter was activated twice over the same film frame.
 Thus, the film was exposed twice, creating two images, one over top of the other.
 A “multiple exposure” is typically more than two images over top of each other.
 You could also refer to them as “triple exposures” or “quadruple exposures”, etc.

 A few of my other favorite film cameras to use for double exposures are the Nikon FE2 35 mm camera (check out my YouTube video on this camera) and Contax 645 Medium format camera (I have a YouTube video on this one too)!
 But a Holga GCFN is a great place to start because they are so affordable, ranging from about $40-70 depending on which model you go with (I always recommend the GCFN model).
+If you’re more interested in a 35 mm camera, I recommend reading my blog post about the Top 10 35 mm Film Cameras for Beginners.

 When it comes to digital photography and multiple exposures, not all camera brands allow you to create in-camera double and multiple exposures.
 This is why I prefer to shoot Canon, preferably with my Canon 5D Mark IV, because they have a feature built into the camera that makes them super easy and fun to create.
 I also use a Canon EOS R, but I find it to be a bit slower when taking double/multiple exposures.

-If you found this post helpful or if you’d like to see more of my work, I’d love it if you considered signing up for my Patreon!
+If you found this post helpful in any way, I’d love it if you considered signing up for my Patreon!
 For as little as $1 a month, you’ll get early access to all of my YouTube videos, plus tons of photos that I don’t post anywhere else.
 Depending on which tier you choose, you could also receive seasonal prints and/or discounts!
 I always use all of the proceeds towards cameras, film & processing.
-Find out more here!

 <3 Myles Katherine

-Holga GCFN Double Exposure Examples:
+Double/Multiple Exposure Examples:

 Canon Digital Full-Frame Double Exposure Examples: